plankmeal/planks-script/README.md

 **Note
 This is more of a personal project for myself to explore the website and enhance my programming skills.
-I know that, the script is pretty bad, but with more practice and research it can be a damn good script.
+I know that, the script is pretty bad, but with more practice and research it'll be a damn good script.